B-Boda/electronmarin/README.md

   - `./electronmarin`

 # Known Issues
-It seems that it doesn't work on MacOS Mojave.
+It doesn't work on MacOS Mojave.